 Green Room and Cemetery Lodge Islamic Prayer Rooms

-The Green Room and Cemetery Lodge are Islamic prayer rooms on campus, managed by the Leeds University Union Islamic Society (ISoc).
+The Green Room and Cemetery Lodge are Islamic prayer rooms on campus.
 Both prayer spaces offer ablution and washroom facilities and separate prayer rooms for men and women.
 The Green Room has disabled access and washroom facilities.

-The Green Room and Cemetery Lodge are open between 12pm and 8pm, Monday–Friday (extended to 24 hours Monday-Sunday during Ramadan 2022).
+The Green Room and Cemetery Lodge are open Monday to Sunday between 08.00 and 22.00.

 Contact email@example.com to ask for the access code for these spaces.
 For more information about these facilities, contact the Leeds University Union Islamic Society or Farhat Yaqoob, Muslim Student Adviser, on firstname.lastname@example.org.